codefrau/alto50/README.md

 # Alto at 50 replica instructions

-The Alto display replicas run the ContrAlto simulator developed and Smalltalk-78.
+The Alto display replicas run the ContrAlto simulator and Smalltalk-78.

 The various files (including ContrAlto and Smalltalk-78) required to run the display replicas are in [this repository](https://github.com/codefrau/alto50/).